- Do I have to file for a permit?

 Groundwater permit applications are described here: Wastewater Forms .
 Please contact your regional program contact if you have any questions about the appropriate permit category for your discharge.

 A General Permit is a set of limits and conditions for one or more categories of discharges which warrant similar control measures.
 The MassDEP develops and issues the General Permit and the discharger then applies for coverage under those permit terms and conditions.
-Currently there are two General Permit categories: < 50,000 gallons per day sewage treatment facilities (public & private); and car washes.
+Currently there are three General Permit categories: < 50,000 gallons per day sewage treatment facilities (public & private); car washes; and coin-operated laundromats.

 The Individual Permit is a site-specific permit for those discharges not covered under a General Permit or not approved to operate under one.